 A: You must complete a new application and submit it along with another application fee.
 If you file a new application within one year of your prior application, you do not have to replace your previously submitted credentials, unless you wish to update your file.

 Q: What is the typical size of an incoming MCB class?

-A: The MCB Program has a starting class of approximately 15 students.
+A: The MCB Program generally has an incoming class of approximately 15 PhD students and 5 Master's students.